The Dolomites with the Santa Lucia Preserve

 Day 7 Highlights

-• Dinner at Michelin-starred La Stüa de Michil.
+• MOAD icon showing a hand-drawn plate, fork, knife, and spoon arranged on a placemat Dinner at Michelin-starred La Stüa de Michil.

 Day 8